Akram will present a book launch in October 2024:

 Fiction, Novel

-The third volume of the Persian translation of Ulysses, which consists of episodes ten, eleven, and twelve, in 432 pages, is now available.
+The fourth volume of the Persian translation of Ulysses, which consists of episodes thirteen and fourteen, in 368 pages, is now available.

 The Ulysses Translation and Research Integrated Project will be published in six volumes by Nogaam Publishing in London with the support of Literature Ireland.